Dr. Andrea Runge

 Veterinary medicine has always been my passion and I feel very privileged to be a vet.
 Caring for each individual patient and building up a trusting relationship with you – the owner – is very important to me and it is vital that you are fully informed about all diagnostic and therapeutic options for your pet.
 This ensures that we find the best way forward in each case.

 I feel it is very exciting to follow the rapid progression of knowledge in small animal medicine.
-For thirteen years I have been fortunate enough to work in progressive practices and large hospitals, so I was able to continuously develop my knowledge and skills.
+I have been very fortunate being able to work in progressive practices and large hospitals both in the UK and Germany for many years bevor owning practices myself, so I was able to continuously develop my knowledge and skills.
 Internal medicine, diagnostic imaging and neurology have been my special interests.
 Additionally I have been introduced to alternative therapies, and especially acupuncture has allowed me to broaden the range of my therapeutic options considerably.
-In the last eight years spend as a partner in a small animal practice in Moringen acupuncture has played an increasingly larger role in my work.

 Since starting my training as a veterinary nurse (TFA) in 1995 the well-being of our four-legged friends has been very dear to my heart and to me this is the most important aspect of my work.